UAt23/PROGRESS/README.md

       -Can't get pod to running it stack in ImagePullBackOff status

     -Shift till the error solved
-      -Trying to understand the pipeline CI/CD and relation of K8s Docker Jenkins
+      -Trying to understand the pipeline CI/CD and relation of K8s Docker Jenkins -Trying to do Jenkins job with make file to create a debian package